 Scoring an MCAT of at least 500 will show you’re capable of handling ARCOM’s curriculum and course load.
 If you need help studying for the MCAT, don’t be afraid to reach out for a free consultation with one of our admissions experts.
 A high MCAT will keep your options open for all medical schools in Arkansas.

 An innovative “helix” curriculum is a core part of the ARCOM learning experience.
-Students will learn to engage and integrate foundational biomedical concepts in order to advance through higher-level learning.
+Students will learn to engage and integrate foundational biomedical concepts to advance through higher-level learning.
 Team-based learning helps solidify student comprehension and prepare them for realistic medical cases.

 Located in Jonesboro, Arkansas, with its first class in 2016 of 115 students, NYITCOM-Arkansas is an excellent school to study osteopathic medicine.
 The school remains a pioneer in telemedicine education, falling in line with its values of serving disenfranchised communities.